netdata/netdata/collectors/python.d.plugin/riak_kv/README.md

-# riak
+# riak_kv

-Monitors one or more Riak servers.
+Monitors one or more Riak KV servers.

 **Requirements:**